How to save and pay for private school fees

 As a bonus, as of 2024, money from a 529 plan not used for education can be rolled into a Roth IRA without penalty – subject to certain conditions.

-You could invest in bonds, which are generally seen as less risky than stocks.
-Your money will be locked away for several years, but you could time it to get your cash and returns by the time your child starts private school.
-It’s worth checking whether you’ll pay any tax when investing in bonds.
+Your money will be locked away for several years, but you could time it to get your cash and return it by the time your child starts private school.

 If private school is on your wish list, a financial advisor can help you get a plan that works for your finances and other life plans.
 Unbiased can match you with your perfect financial professional.
-Get started today.

 Senior Content Writer